egnha/valaddin/README.md

 #> 4) x is not a number
 ```

-In addition to cleaner code, you can:
+In addition to having cleaner code, you can:

 -   reduce duplication, by using the splicing operator `!!!` to reuse common input validations

--   recover the underlying “unadulterated” function, at any time, using `loosely()`:
+-   recover the underlying “lean” function, at any time, using `loosely()`:

     ``` r
     print(loosely(bc_clean))